logo

 Bruce Chan

-Okay, fair enough.
-And then just to follow up, want to make sure I understand it properly.
-Drew, you talked about some of the benefits to Legacy RxO from the spot in project business.
+Okay.
+Fair enough.
+And then just to follow up, I want to make sure I understand it properly.
+Drew, you talked about some of the benefits to legacy RXL from the spot and project business.
 Is that continuing in the fourth quarter?

 speaker

-It was it was in the month of October, as we said in the prepared commentary, we have not seen that carry over into November.
+It was in the month of October.
+As we said in the prepared commentary, we have not seen that carry over into November.
 If there was upside into November and December, it would come largely from a peak season being stronger than expected.

 speaker